SurvivalBlog Readers’ & Editors’ Snippets

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
-Most of these items are from JWR’s “tangibles heavy” contrarian perspective.
-Today, some coverage of the turn in the real estate market.
-(See the Tangibles Investing section.)
+This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
+Today, we look at some warnings from JPMorgan Chase CEO Jamie Dimon.
+(See the Economy & Finance section.)

 Precious Metals: